 It is a common misconception that pedestrians always have the right of way.
 If a pedestrian is in a pedestrian crossing zone or on a pedestrian walkway, they may have the right of way.
 However, if the pedestrian decides to walk in the middle of a three-lane road or ride down the road in the middle of a three-lane road, they may not have the right of way.

 There are a small number of specially marked bike lanes in McKinney, but they are not common yet.
 While certain cities are called bike-friendly cities, North Texas is very much a commuter area with few bike lanes.
 However, a number of thoroughfares that are marked as bicycle-friendly have been popping up in McKinney and in the other suburbs of Dallas.
 Over time, there may be more and more bicycle-only lanes in those areas.

-If you would like to know more information about the McKinney bicycle traffic laws, consult with a seasoned attorney today.
+If you would like to know more about the McKinney bicycle traffic laws, consult with a well-practiced attorney today.